two-trick-pony-NL/PhotoScavenger/docs/index.md

 - Download the Expo Go app from the appstore
 - Open this link from your phone wihth expo installed: [LINK]([url](https://expo.dev/@petervandoorn/ScanGameApps?serviceType=classic&distribution=expo-go))

+### How does the app work, and what data is stored?
+Your picture is sent to a server that has a AI model, that can detect specific objects.
+The server returns the objects in the picture, and that's how the score gets calculated.

+No data is stored, and the pictures are deleted right after they are processed.
+Don't take my word for it?
+Check the backend source code [here]([url](https://github.com/two-trick-pony-NL/ScanGameBackend)).